SEND Information Report

 - At the end of the academic year, an education report details progress made in particular subject areas that match the student’s individual timetables.

 - Staff at Portland welcome opportunities to show the fantastic achievements of our students and parents are very welcome to come into school to discuss progress at any point in the school calendar.

 What specialist resources, services and expertise are available or accessed by Portland Academy?

 - Physiotherapy – There are a team of NHS physiotherapists who work in the school with identified students.
 Programmes are written, carried out and shared with class staff.

 - Speech and Language Therapy – The NHS provides a speech and language therapist who works in the school with identified students.
-However, the academy recognises that communication is a priority for our students and has for many years now had in post their own full-time speech and language therapist.
 Programmes are written, carried out and shared with class staff.
 Speech and Language reports accompany annual reviews.

 - Occupational Therapy – The academy employs our own part-time occupational therapist and occupational therapist support worker.
 Programmes are written, carried out and shared with class staff.
 Occupational Therapists reports accompany annual reviews.

 - Massage – this therapy is mainly used for our students with profound and multiple needs.
 Currently identified students access this once per week.

 - MOVE therapy – this provides targeted physio positions for individuals who require more input and specific individual programmes.